jonathanpeppers/boots/README.md

 `DOTNET_SKIP_FIRST_TIME_EXPERIENCE` is also a good idea if you are running on a .NET Core older than 3.0.

+## Finding Builds

+For more information on how to source urls for each platform, see [how to find builds](docs/HowToFindBuilds.md)

 ## Some Examples

 Install Mono, Xamarin.Android, and Xamarin.iOS on Mac OSX: